princeflutterdev/flutter_upi_pay/README.md

 ## [![version](https://img.shields.io/pub/v/flutter_upi_india)](https://pub.dev/packages/flutter_upi_india)

+### Curruntly Working in android only with some specific banks.
+Open for Query and Discussion.

 Find installed UPI payment apps on your phone and make payments using any one of them.

 Package implements [UPI Deep Linking And Proximity Integration Specification](https://github.com/reeteshranjan/upi_pay/files/6338127/UPI.Linking.Specs_ver.1.6.pdf).